 The Hen Party

-We had a lot of fun: dinners, picnics beside the lake and best of all, the party.
-The biggest hit of the evening was the 7 year old son of a stellar celeb.
-George is 7 and had a label on his back which read ‘FBI agent’.
-His dad gently reminded him that FBI agents rarely advertise their profession thus but George was adamant.
-He wouldn’t leave the house without it.
-His job was to train as many tipsy 20 something girls as he could in the arts of espionage.
-The girls enjoyed the training - hiding, jumping out and running round the house causing Sally dog and a dear friend with early onset dementia much confusion.
-When George was tearfully lead away close to midnight - secret agents need their sleep - he pronounced that the girls were the best fun ever and asked please could he stay longer.
+There were dinners, picnics beside the lake and a party.
+The hit of the party was the 7 year old son of a stellar celeb.
+George (7) had a label on his back which read ‘FBI agent’.
+His dad gently reminded him that FBI agents rarely advertise their profession but George was adamant.
+He wouldn’t leave the house without his label.
+His job that evening was to train as many tipsy 20 young women as he could in the arts of espionage.
+The girls enjoyed the training - hiding, jumping out and running round the house causing old Sally dog and a friend with dementia much confusion.
+When George was tearfully lead away close to midnight - secret agents need their sleep - he pronounced that the girls were the best fun ever and please could he stay longer.

-On the last evening I advised the girls that as they were to be out of the villa by 10 the following morning perhaps it might be an idea to pack that night and have reasonably early evening, hot chocolate at 10pm perhaps...
+On the last evening I advised the girls that as they were to be out of the villa by 10 the following morning perhaps it might be an idea to pack and have reasonably early evening.
+Chamomile tea at 9.30pm.